MovingBlocks/Terasology/docs/Modules.md

 * [ThroughoutTheAges](https://github.com/Terasology/ThroughoutTheAges) - gameplay module for a large content series letting you slowly climb a tech tree to improve your available tools, foods, and so on
 * [TutorialAssetSystem](https://github.com/Terasology/TutorialAssetSystem) - a tutorial module covering our asset system, see also its [wiki](https://github.com/Terasology/TutorialAssetSystem/wiki)
 * [TutorialDynamicCities](https://github.com/Terasology/TutorialDynamicCities) - GSOC 2016 project tutorial / docs.
 Covers how dynamic cities function.
 [Shared wiki with DynamicCities](https://github.com/Terasology/DynamicCities/wiki)
-* [TutorialGraphicTweaks](https://github.com/Terasology/TutorialGraphicTweaks) - GSOC 2016 project tutorial / docs.
-Contains examples of how to modify rendering from a module
+* ~~[TutorialGraphicTweaks](https://github.com/Terasology/TutorialGraphicTweaks) - GSOC 2016 project tutorial / docs.
+Contains examples of how to modify rendering from a module~~ (pending some refactoring before final merge of needed changes to the engine)
 * [TutorialNui](https://github.com/Terasology/TutorialNui) - GSOC 2016 project tutorial / docs.
 Includes details both on NUI itself as well as its editor in the [wiki](https://github.com/Terasology/TutorialNui/wiki)
 * [TutorialWorldGeneration](https://github.com/Terasology/TutorialWorldGeneration) - a world generation tutorial module, goes with a guide in its [wiki](https://github.com/Terasology/TutorialWorldGeneration/wiki)
 * [Valentines](https://github.com/Terasology/Valentines) - What is love?
 Gooey don't hurt me, don't hurt me, no more ... ♫